ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 # One problem here is that the API returns a nested JSON that doesn't work with map_df
 # I can obtain the same result with map and flatten
 oec_data <- map(destination, read_from_oec)
-oec_data <- bind_rows(flatten(oec_data))
+oec_data <- bind_rows(oec_data[[1]]$data, oec_data[[2]]$data, oec_data[[3]]$data)

 # Preview the data
 as_tibble(oec_data)
 ```

 ```
-# A tibble: 9,929 x 15
+# A tibble: 9,933 x 15
    dest_id export_val export_val_grow… export_val_grow… export_val_grow… export_val_grow… hs07_id hs07_id_len
    <chr>        <dbl>            <dbl>            <dbl>            <dbl>            <dbl> <chr>         <dbl>
- 1 saarg      558931.
-0.223            0.277          101763.
-394357.
+ 1 saarg      455453.
+6.97            0.108          398317.
+182558.
 010101            6
- 2 saarg       14013.           -0.86            -0.178          -86169.          -23381.
+ 2 saarg      100653.
+1.79           -0.064           64634.          -39290.
 010101…           8
- 3 saarg      544918.
-0.526            0.338          187931.
-417739.
+ 3 saarg      354799.
+15.8             0.217          333682.
+221847.
 010101…           8
  4 saarg          NA             NA              NA                  NA               NA  010106            6
  5 saarg          NA             NA              NA                  NA               NA  010106…           8
  6 saarg          NA             NA              NA                  NA               NA  010201            6
  7 saarg          NA             NA              NA                  NA               NA  010201…           8
  8 saarg          NA             NA              NA                  NA               NA  010202            6
  9 saarg          NA             NA              NA                  NA               NA  010202…           8
 10 saarg          NA             NA              NA                  NA               NA  010204            6
-# … with 9,919 more rows, and 7 more variables: import_val <dbl>, import_val_growth_pct <dbl>,
+# … with 9,923 more rows, and 7 more variables: import_val <dbl>, import_val_growth_pct <dbl>,
 #   import_val_growth_pct_5 <dbl>, import_val_growth_val <dbl>, import_val_growth_val_5 <dbl>, origin_id <chr>,
 #   year <dbl>
 ```

-At first sight the API returned much more rows than in the previous example.
+At first sight the API returned many more rows than in the previous example.
 To obtain the exact same result I'll need post-filtering at product code.
-One curious situation here is that hs07_id_len instead of being 4 or 6, returns 6 or 8, and this constitutes a major drawback, this means that the OEC doesn't fully respect the Harmonized System.
+One curious column in the table above is hs07_id_len, and that it reflects length of the HS code.
+For example, the first row the HS code is 010101 and its length is 6.
+This can be a huge problem as that column contains values 6 and 8, because the HS does not contain 8 digits codes and those 6 digits codes are not official HS codes.

-In simple terms, the HS code "7325" means "Iron or steel; cast articles" and "732510" means "Iron; articles of non-malleable cast iron".
+If you need to join that table with official HS tables, for example, in case of having to append a column with product names, exactly zero of the codes above shall have match.
+Among all HS codes, "7325" means "Iron or steel; cast articles" and "732510" means "Iron; articles of non-malleable cast iron", and those are official codes used by all customs in the world.
 In the OEC case, their "157325" code is actually "7325" from the HS, because they append a "15" that stands for "product community #15, metals".
-This will be problematic if I need to join this table with the official product names table from UN COMTRADE.

 Let's filter with this consideration in mind: